 - Doctors prescribe 26% more unnecessary antibiotics late in the day

-- They do less influenza vaccines late in the day
+- Doctors do less influenza vaccines late in the day

-- They prescribe the most opiate pain medications around 4pm
+- Doctors prescribe the most opiate pain medications around 4pm

 The bottom line—treatments changed depending on the time of day.
 After a long day, doctors defaulted to the easiest thing to do and were less likely to make decisions that might upset their patients.
 Emotionally, they weren’t up for a confrontation at 4pm.